BlockchainCommons/lethekit/seedtool/README.md

 ### Build seedtool

-Connect a Lethe Kit hardware device to an appropriate USB port.
+Connect a LetheKit hardware device to an appropriate USB port.

 To upload code to the SAMD51 module you will need to manually enter bootloader mode.
 There are two approaches, the first involves opening